Lost World Caverns

 Description

-Thhe Lost World Caverns has several notable speleothems.
+The Lost World Caverns has several notable speleothems.
 40 meters below the surface lies the Snowy Chandelier.
 This huge white stalactite is estimated to weigh some 30 tons, and has the form of a chandelier, hence the name.
 Another highlight is the 10 meters high War Club stalagmite.
-It became famous when a man named Bob Addis sat on it for 16 days, which earned him an entry in the Guinness Book of World Records.
-The owners tell neither the man nor the stalagmite got harmed.
-We doubt this, as speleothems stop growing for some decades when simply touched, but obviously the damage was acceptable for the owner, as he got a lot of publicity in return.
+It became famous in September 1971 when Bob Addis, the cave manager at that time, sat on it for almost 16 days.
+They state it earned him an entry in the Guinness Book of World Records, but actually it was an unofficial World Record for "Stalagmite Sitting".
+The cave officially told, neither the man nor the stalagmite got harmed.
+We doubt this, as speleothems stop growing for some years when simply touched, the sitting must have harmed it for decades.
+But obviously the damage was acceptable for the cave manager, as he got a lot of publicity in return.